runrunicd/blog/content/posts/2023-11-14-embeddings-use-cases/index.md

 ---

 ## Introduction
-When I first heard of text embeddings, it sounds perplexed.
-I was handed a 800-page Nautual Language Processing textbook by my tech lead and I did not finish reading.
-Now, with open AI models and capabilities, it's timing to learn and broadly leverage embeddings to achieve many tasks with easy access to embeddings.
+When I first heard about text embeddings, I was perplexed.
+My tech lead handed me an 800-page Natural Language Processing textbook, but I did not finish reading it.
+Now, with the capabilities of OpenAI models, it's time to learn and broadly leverage embeddings to accomplish many tasks, thanks to easy access to these embeddings.

 Let's start exploring:
 - Clustering